 Culture: Microorganisms, tissue, or organ, growing on or in a medium and substrate.

-Direct Source Organism: The specific plant, animal, or microbe that produces a given input or ingredient, or which gives rise to a secondary or indirect organism that produces an input or ingredient.
+Direct Source Organism: The specific plant, animal, or microbe that produces a given input or ingredient.

 Disinfect: To reduce, by physical or chemical means, the number of potentially harmful microorganisms in the environment, to a level that does not compromise product safety or suitability.